Coronavirus time bomb: America's uninsured and brutal work culture

 [WASHINGTON] Like many Americans, bartender Danjale Williams is worried about the growing threat of the novel coronavirus.

-What makes the 22-year-old in Washington even more frightened: The thought of medical bills she just can't afford, as one of almost 27.5 million people in the US who don't have health insurance.
+What makes the 22-year-old in Washington even more frightened: The thought of medical bills she just can't afford, as one of almost 27.5 million people in the United States who don't have health insurance.

 "I definitely would second guess before going to the doctor, because the doctor's bill is crazy," she said.
 "If it did come down to that, I don't have enough savings to keep me healthy."

-As the virus begins spreading in the west of the country, where the first death was reported on Saturday, public health experts warned the US has several characteristics unique among wealthy nations that make it vulnerable.
+As the virus began spreading in the west of the country, where the nation's first death was reported on February 29, public health experts warned the US has several characteristics unique among wealthy nations that make it vulnerable.

 These include a large and growing population without medical insurance, the 11 million or so undocumented migrants afraid to come into contact with authorities, and a culture of "powering through" when sick for fear of losing one's job.